 See blog post "Cool Stuff We Have Done" to see a list of cases where we have been successful for our clients.

-Mr. Green recently had the honor of presenting "U.S. Supreme Court update--Mata v.
+Mr. Green had the honor of presenting "U.S. Supreme Court update--Mata v.
 Lynch" at the AILA Texas Chapter Fall Conference 2015 in Punta Cana, Dominican Republic, as well as the "Litigation Update" at the 2017 State Bar of Texas Advanced Immigration Law conference in Houston, Texas.

 JD, cum laude, South Texas College of Law

 BA, Brigham Young University

 State Bar of Texas

 Super Lawyers 2018 "Rising Star"

 Avvo Client's Choice Award, 2016